Skip to main content

 • you do not develop any additional symptoms.

-• wear a well-fitted mask in all public settings
+• wearing a well-fitted mask in all public settings

-• avoid non-essential activities where you need to take off your mask
+• avoiding non-essential activities where you need to take off your mask

-• avoid non-essential visits to anyone who is immunocompromised or may be at higher risk of illness
+• avoiding non-essential visits to anyone who is immunocompromised or may be at higher risk of illness

-• avoid non-essential visits to high-risk settings, such as hospitals and long-term care homes.
+• avoiding non-essential visits to high-risk settings, such as hospitals and long-term care homes.

 Starting the process is easy: